500 in Roman Numerals - D

 Historical origins of the symbol D:

 The symbol D for 500 has fascinating origins in ancient Roman notation.
-Some historians believe it derives from half of the symbol Φ (phi), which was used to represent 1000 in early Roman notation.
-When this symbol was divided, the right half became D for 500.
+Some historians believe it derives from the symbol IƆ (half of CIƆ), which was used to represent 500 in early Roman notation.

-In the earliest Roman inscriptions, 500 was sometimes written as IƆ (a combination of I and a backward C), which gradually evolved into the simpler D form that we recognize today.
+In the earliest Roman inscriptions, 500 was written as IƆ, which gradually evolved into the D form during the reign of Augustus due to graphical similarity.

 Evolution of the symbol D in Roman notation